 Labour of love

-Did you notice the post title?
+Did you notice the kosha mangsho recipe post title?
 A labour of love is when you do something out of love for it and so you don't expect anything in return.
-The three odd hours of slow cooking the mutton does need your attention every 10 minutes so it is not shut and cook and serve... you will truly be amazed at the transformation of the mutton meat to a dark shade that has dropped off the bones and simply melt in your mouth!
+The three odd hours of slow cooking the mutton does need your attention every 10 minutes so unfortunately, it is not shut and cook and serve.
+You will truly be amazed at the transformation of the mutton meat to a dark shade that has dropped off the bones and simply melted in your mouth!
 And if you nailed it, then trust me, appreciation will start to pour!

-I have tried both pot cooking and pressure cooking method and I prefer the pot for flavour.
-When I made Kosha Mangsho in a pressure cooker, I saved around 45 minutes but it took more time to darken the meat.
+I have tried both pot cooking and pressure cooking methods and I prefer the pot for flavour.
+When I made the Kosha Mangsho recipe in a pressure cooker, I saved around 45 minutes but it took more time to darken the meat.
 So, I would still suggest that you make sure you have 3 hours before you attempt this dish.
-You may try Instant Pot or a slow cooker method but I don't own so cannot say the time etc.

 Grind together the marinade ingredients - onion, cumin and turmeric powder, yoghurt, garam masala and garlic pods into a smooth paste.